auwsom/GTWTtest/README.md

 * here

 ## project ideas
-* have a tree structure of topics for projects:
+* have a tree structure of topics for projects. links to GitHub projects below and then in the wiki by topic:
 * need more Reddit karma to create a new subreddit, but here is an older page for now: https://www.reddit.com/r/TheNo1Priority/comments/aua5cb/git_the_world_together/